 The documents that mention the directorship and location of the office of the company

 A declaration that the company has already complied with all the rules of the Companies Act.

-When all these requirements have complied, the Registrar of Companies (ROC) registers the company and issues a certificate of incorporation in regards of the company that brings the company into existence in the eyes of law, as a legal entity in India.
-This makes the company to be bound to all Indian laws and regulations as are applicable to other domestic companies.
+When all these requirements have been complied, the Registrar of Companies (ROC) registers the company and issues a certificate of incorporation in regards to the company that brings the company into existence in the eyes of law, as a legal entity in India.
+This makes the company bound to all Indian laws and regulations as are applicable to other domestic companies.

 Stages of Formation of a Company